Natural selection in compartmentalized environment with reshuffling: Selection trajectory

-Formula (\ref{x-update}) is reminiscent of the Fisher's fundamental theorem of natural selection in the Price's covariation form \cite{Price1970}.
-Indeed, if only the molecular fitness mattered, the Price's formula for $\Delta \bar x$ would be written as
+Formula (\ref{x-update}) is reminiscent of Fisher's fundamental theorem of natural selection in Price's covariation form \cite{Price1970}.
+Indeed, if only the individual's phenotype mattered and was equal the individual's fitness, Price's formula for $\Delta \bar x_t \deq \bar x_{t+1} - \bar x_t$ would be written as

 which is different from (\ref{x-update}) only by the factor $g(\lambda)$.
-Furthermore, any moment of the distribution is updated according to
+Furthermore, any moment of the phenotypic distribution is updated according to

-which again transforms to the Price's covariation formula for the well defined molecular fitness function in the limit $\lambda \to 0$.
+which again transforms to Price's covariation formula for a deterministic phenotype-fitness relation in the limit $\lambda \to 0$.

 \begin{property} For any $\rho_0$ we have $\rho_t \to \delta_{x_0}$, as $t \to +\infty$, where $x_0 = \sup\supp\rho_0$.
 It means that the best mutant is always selected at infinite time. \end{property}